asnnat/cn331-as2/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a website where students can check the details of the courses they are registed in, regist courses and cancel the regist request.
+In this website, students can check the details of the courses they are registed in, regist courses and cancel the regist request.

 ### Prerequisites